UCL-ELEC0136/FINAL/README.md

   - Use the __automatically generated__ `feedback` pull request (__do not__ open another pull request) to comment on your own code, clarify obscure parts, or fancy computations.
   - The notebook is only __an example__ on how to solve this assignment.
 Other than the `main` function, there is no need to use this template.

+The courious ones can check the `.github/workflows/build.yml` file to see what the automatic checks will do.

 ### Submitting your assignment